Home/Articles/News

 Field Testing Results

-Pre-release testing put the Arc V2 through over 5,000 rounds across multiple upper receivers and configurations.
-The trigger showed zero malfunctions regardless of gas system type or suppressor use.
+Pre-release testing put the Arc-Fire V2 through over 5,000 rounds across multiple upper receivers and configurations.
+The selector system showed zero malfunctions regardless of gas system type or suppressor use.
 Testing covered a range of setups from ultra-short barrels to standard-length systems.

 Tested Configurations